-The total cost of transport works in SLS CP is \$9.9 million,^c which is the lowest transport works cost among IPART-assessed plans.
+The total cost of transport (including stormwater) works in SLS CP is \$9.9 million, be which is the lowest transport works cost among IPART-assessed plans.
 Also, on a per person basis the cost is low relative to other plans we assessed.
-The low transport works costs in SLS CP is due to the precinct's small area and multiple funding mechanisms, so limited works are delivered through SLS CP.
-The council would also use the existing road network to avoid land acquisition costs.
+The low transport works costs in SLS CP are due to the precinct's small area and multiple funding mechanisms, so limited works are delivered through SLS CP.
+The Council would also use the existing road network to avoid land acquisition costs.